 That very much depends upon the type of miner that you have, and its power consumption rating.

-Below we compare the electricity costs for a modern efficient bitcoin miner, like the Antminer S9, with an earlier less efficient version like the Antminer S5+.
+Below we compare the electricity prices for a modern efficient bitcoin miner, like the Antminer S9, with an earlier less efficient version like the Antminer S5+.

 - The miner has already been purchased so there are no additional capital costs.